Skip to main content

 Combining automation types

-1. Workflow triggers when prospect is created
+1. Workflow triggers when a prospect is created

-2. Sequence enrolls prospect in nurturing campaign
+2. Sequence enrolls the prospect in a nurturing campaign

 Example: Annual review process

-4. Sequence sends post-review follow-up emails
+3. Sequence sends post-review follow-up emails

 Getting started